-See if any one of these is true for you:
+If any one of these is true for you, use the short trip/city maintenance schedule:

 - Most trips are less than 5 to 10 miles (8 to 16 km).
-This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - Most trips are through dusty areas. - You frequently tow a trailer or use a carrier on top of your car. - The vehicle is used for delivery service, police, taxi or other commercial application.
+This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - Most trips are through dusty areas. - You frequently tow a trailer or use a carrier on top of your vehicle. - The vehicle is used for delivery service, police, taxi or other commercial application.

 Driving under these conditions causes engine oil to break down sooner.
 If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever occurs first.
-If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
+(See "Change Oil Indicator" in the Index.)
+If none of them is true, use the long trip/highway maintenance schedule.
+Change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
 Driving a vehicle with a fully warmed engine under highway conditions causes engine oil to break down slower.